vic/rebecca-theme/README.md

-# Rebecca, the purple turtle.
+#  The future was cooler in the 80's.

 <a href="http://spacemacs.org"><img src="https://cdn.rawgit.com/syl20bnr/spacemacs/442d025779da2f62fc86c2082703697714db6514/assets/spacemacs-badge.svg" alt="Made with Spacemacs"></a>